fluorescent-turtle/smarters/README.md

 ## JSON Configuration
 ### JSON Preparation

-To initialize Smarters, a JSON file is required with one of two possible structures:
+To initialize SMARTER, a JSON file is required with one of two possible structures:

   - Structure 1: A full configuration file, including robot settings, environment parameters, and simulation variables.
 This structure defines robot specifications (type, speed, cutting mode, etc.), grid dimensions, and simulation details such as tile size and cycle duration.